kyma-project/kyma/docs/security/03-06-oauth2-server.md

 kubectl get secret -n {CLIENT_NAMESPACE} {NAME_OF_CLIENT} -o yaml
 ```

-See the ORY Hydra Maester [github page](https://github.com/ory/hydra-maester) to learn more about the `oauth2clients.hydra.ory.sh` custom resource.
+See the ORY Hydra Maester [Github page](https://github.com/ory/hydra-maester) to learn more about the `oauth2clients.hydra.ory.sh` custom resource.

 ## OAuth2 server in action